 The Migratory Game Bird Laws and Regulations are developed by both the Federal and State government.
-These laws and regulations are set annually in August by the Fisheries and Wildlife Board.
+These laws and regulations are set annually in the spring by the Fisheries and Wildlife Board.
 Click here to view the 2016-17 Migratory Bird Regulations , which includes bag and possession limits, season dates, and information on the Youth Waterfowl Hunt.

 REMINDER: Hunters planning to hunt woodcock, snipe, coots, ducks and geese must register with the Harvest Information Program (HIP) by taking a HIP survey each calendar year.
 Read more below.

 Half hour before sunrise – sunset.
 Except on WMAs stocked with pheasant or quail during the pheasant or quail season, hunting hours are sunrise to sunset.

 -Hunting or sporting license

 *The Federal Duck Stamp is required for any hunters ages 16 years and older.
 It can be obtained at selected post offices, stores and online.
 Unlike our licenses which are valid from Jan 1st – December 31st, the federal duck stamp is valid July 1st – June 30th.
 The federal stamp must be signed across the face in ink.
 Stamps are required for hunting any ducks (including seaducks) geese or brant, but not required for hunting rails, snipe, woodcock, or American coot.